 - Customer Feedback and Sentiments

-SEMrush Pricing Plans
+Semrush Pricing Plans

-If you’d like to dominate search rankings in your niche and find out what your competitors are up to, you’ve got to be willing to invest a decent amount of money on a good, reliable SEO tool.
+If you’d like to dominate search rankings in your niche and find out what your competitors are up to, you’ve got to be willing to invest a decent amount of money in a good, reliable SEO tool.

-SEMrush offers three monthly pricing plans.
+Semrush offers three monthly pricing plans:

-- Pro – $99.95/Month (Ideal for beginners and bloggers)
+- Pro – $129.95/month (Ideal for beginners and bloggers)

-- Guru – $199.95/Month (Ideal for small business owners and solopreneurs)
+- Guru – $249.95/month (Ideal for small business owners and solopreneurs)

 All three are recurring subscriptions.